 Trading Partner Portal: Jordan

 In the early 2000’s, King Abdullah II of Jordan expanded foreign trade relationships to bolster Jordan’s economy.
 He began trade deal discussions and privatized state owned companies to attract investment.
 The United States and Jordan established a free trade agreement and it was put in full effect in 2010.
 The United States is one of Jordan’s top trading partners, being Jordan’s top export destination.
-The United States imported $1.68 billion worth of goods from Jordan in 2017.
-The largest category of imported goods from Jordan into the United States is apparel manufacturing products, which in 2017 composed 80.5% of imports.
+The United States imported $2.74 billion worth of goods from Jordan in 2021.
+The largest category of imported goods from Jordan into the United States is apparel and accessories which totaled $1.675 billion.
 The US is also one of the largest exporters to Jordan.
-The United States exported $1.96 billion of products to Jordan; 31% of those exports were transportation equipment.
-Other major exports to Jordan were used or second hand merchandise, oil and gas, and food manufactures.
+The United States exported $1.2 billion of products to Jordan; $248 million of which was used or second hand merchandise, followed by $235 million of transportation equipment.
+Other major exports to Jordan were processed foods, oil and gas, and agricultural products.
 US Department of Commerce

 Jordan- California Trade

 In the US, California is the largest exporter to Jordan.
-In 2017, California exported $291 million worth of products to Jordan; this is a slight increase from the previous year.
-Food manufactures were the largest exported good, making up 35% of the and totaling approximately $104 million.
-Other key exports from California were used or second hand merchandise and agricultural products, which had a value of around $77 million and $59 million, respectively.
+In 2021, California exported $214 million worth of products to Jordan.
+Processed foods was the largest export category, making up $65 million of the total.
+Other key exports from California were agricultural products and used or secondhand merch anise, which had a value of around $55 million and $50 million, respectively.
 US Department of Commerce

-California imported around $181million worth of goods from Jordan in 2017.
-The majority of those imports were apparel manufacturing products, which made up83.7% of the total accounting for approximately $151 million.
-Other major imports from Jordan to California were miscellaneous manufactured goods, and beverages and tobacco products.
-US Department of Commerce
+California imported around $189 million worth of goods from Jordan in 2021.
+The majority of those imports were apparel and accessories, which made up $99 million of the total.
+Other major imports from Jordan to California were miscellaneous manufactured goods and non-electrical machinery.
+US Department of Commerce.

 Trade Agreements and Issues